-Hawaiian Holdings (HA) is a stock many investors are watching right now.
-HA is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock is trading with P/E ratio of 7.71 right now.
-For comparison, its industry sports an average P/E of 9.28.
-Over the last 12 months, HA's Forward P/E has been as high as 8.36 and as low as 4.77, with a median of 7.02.
+One stock to keep an eye on is Hawaiian Holdings (HA).
+HA is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
+The stock holds a P/E ratio of 8.04, while its industry has an average P/E of 9.22.
+Over the last 12 months, HA's Forward P/E has been as high as 8.19 and as low as 4.77, with a median of 7.08.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
+Value investors also use the P/S ratio.
+The P/S ratio is is calculated as price divided by sales.
 Some people prefer this metric because sales are harder to manipulate on an income statement.
 This means it could be a truer performance indicator.
-HA has a P/S ratio of 0.5.
-This compares to its industry's average P/S of 0.68.
+HA has a P/S ratio of 0.51.
+This compares to its industry's average P/S of 0.69.

-Finally, our model also underscores that HA has a P/CF ratio of 3.94.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 5.93.
-HA's P/CF has been as high as 4.36 and as low as 2.71, with a median of 3.54, all within the past year.
+Finally, our model also underscores that HA has a P/CF ratio of 4.15.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+HA's current P/CF looks attractive when compared to its industry's average P/CF of 5.88.
+Over the past 52 weeks, HA's P/CF has been as high as 4.36 and as low as 2.71, with a median of 3.56.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Hawaiian Holdings is likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, HA feels like a great value stock at the moment.
+These are only a few of the key metrics included in Hawaiian Holdings's strong Value grade, but they help show that the stock is likely undervalued right now.
+When factoring in the strength of its earnings outlook, HA looks like an impressive value stock at the moment.